Home Top Vancouver Attractions Vancouver’s Science World

 Galleries at Science World include one called BodyWorks that showcases interesting facts about the human body.
 It has models of people and various body parts.

 Eureka is a popular and especially hands-on area that allows you to play with water, light, sound and motion.
-There is also a free theatre with educational science movies playing throughout the day, plus the OMNIMAX Theatre, which, at at five storeys high, is apparently the largest of its kind in the world (or at least it was as of a few years ago).
+There is also a free theatre with educational science movies playing throughout the day, plus the OMNIMAX Theatre (when it re-opens), which, at five storeys high, is apparently the largest of its kind in the world (or at least it was as of a few years ago).

 Science World usually runs a monthly After Dark event for those who are 19+.
 Opening the centre after normal closing time to adults only, there are food items, drinks and music on hand to provide a different experience.
-There is also usually the option to add an OMNIMAX Theatre movie to your ticket during these events, when the theatre re-opens.
+In the past, there was also usually the option to add an OMNIMAX Theatre movie to your ticket during these events.
+The OMNIMAX Theatre has been closed for several years.

 Science World in False Creek